TechRuler/AchievableScript/README.md

 ## Technology Stack

-"PossibleScript" is built using **Tkinter**, a Python library for creating graphical user interfaces.
+"AchievableScript" is built using **Tkinter**, a Python library for creating graphical user interfaces.
 Tkinter provides a simple and efficient way to create desktop applications with Python.

 # Contributing
 Contributions are welcome!
-If you want to contribute to PossibleScript, fork the repository and submit a pull request.
+If you want to contribute to AchievableScript, fork the repository and submit a pull request.

 ## Third-Party Libraries